-EBTT is an event organized by the Edlavitch JCC’s Morris Cafritz Center for Community Service where volunteers prepare Thanksgiving-themed side dishes that help those experiencing hunger and homelessness in the District enjoy some Thanksgiving warmth and cheer the week of the Thanksgiving holiday.
+EBTT is an event organized by the Edlavitch DCJCC’s Morris Cafritz Center for Social Responsibility where volunteers prepare Thanksgiving-themed side dishes that help those experiencing hunger and homelessness in the District enjoy some holiday warmth and cheer the week of the Thanksgiving holiday.

 Yes!
 Volunteer opportunities are open to everyone.

-We request a tax-deductible donation to help us cover the cost of food and supplies.
-Your donation is going directly towards the food we are preparing for those in need.
-If you would like to participate but are unable to make the donation, please contact Sonya and we will work with you to be able to take part in the event.
+We request a tax-deductible program fee to help us cover the cost of food and supplies.
+Your donation is going directly towards the food we are preparing for individuals experiencing hunger in the District.
+If the program fee is a barrier to your participation please don’t hesitate to contact Sonya.

 No, unfortunately we cannot accommodate any walk-ins.
 Please register online in advance.

 We request that all children under the age of 16 are accompanied by an adult.
 Parents/guardians are responsible for ensuring the safety of their children.
 Please remember that there are knives being used at many of the food preparation stations.
-Healthy snack bags and stuffing are great stations to sign up for if you have children under the age of 7.
+Healthy snack bags, green beans, and stuffing are great stations to sign up for if you have children under the age of 10.

-We make coleslaw, green beans, stuffing, yams, and new this year a collard greens recipe.
+We make coleslaw, green beans, stuffing, yams, and collard greens.